Jim O'Neill, Baron O'Neill of Gatley: House of Lords

 In 2015, he was created a Life Peer as Baron O'Neill of Gatley, of Gatley in the County of Greater Manchester, and took up an unpaid post in HM Government as the Commercial Secretary to the Treasury.
 In this role O'Neill's primary role was to work on the Northern Powerhouse project and to help reinvigorate trade with China.
 Following the resignation of David Cameron as Prime Minister his successor, Theresa May, kept O'Neill in post.
 In 2016, O'Neill resigned over concerns that May was not committed to the Northern Powerhouse project, making him the first member of May's ministry to resign.

 O'Neill sat in the House of Lords as a Conservative life peer from 28 May 2015 to 23 September 2016.
 After leaving the Conservatives, he then sat as a non-affiliated member of the House of Lords 23 September 2016 to 9 October 2017, and he has sat as a member of the crossbenchers since 9 October 2017.

+A native Mancunian, he has supported fiscal devolution for Manchester.
+In June 2026, it was reported that he was advising Andy Burnham in advance of a potential leadership bid.

 Personal life

+O'Neill met his wife Caroline when studying at Surrey university.

-O'Neill is an enthusiastic football fan and played for the Bank of America's first team in London.
+He is an enthusiastic football fan and played for the Bank of America's first team in London.
 He is a lifelong follower of Manchester United F.C. and served as a non-executive director from 2004 to 2005, before the club was returned to private ownership.

 On 2 March 2010, the Red Knights, a group of wealthy Manchester United fans believed to include O'Neill, confirmed interest in a possible takeover of the club.

 In 2014, O'Neill was awarded an Honorary Litt.D. degree by the University of Sheffield.
 He has honorary degrees from the Institute of Education of the University of London and from City University London.